 In carrying out the responsibilities of the Compensation Committee, individual members of the Compensation Committee met multiple times with senior management during the year.
-In addition, the Chair of the Compensation Committee met frequently with the firm's Chief Financial Officer ("CFO") and General Counsel.
+In addition, the Chair of the Compensation Committee met frequently with the firm's Chief Financial Officer ("CFO") and other members of senior management.

-The firm's Chief Risk Officer ("CRO") presents an annual risk report to the Compensation Committee to assist the Compensation Committee in its assessment of the effectiveness of the remuneration programme in addressing risk, and particularly, whether the programme is consistent with regulatory guidance that financial services firms ensure variable remuneration does not encourage imprudent risk-taking.
+The firm's Chief Risk Officer ("CRO") presents an annual compensation-related risk assessment report to the Compensation Committee, meeting jointly with Risk Committee, to assist the Compensation Committee in its assessment of the effectiveness of the remuneration programme in addressing risk, and particularly, whether the programme is consistent with regulatory guidance that financial services firms ensure variable remuneration does not encourage inappropriate risk-taking.

-The firm's global process for setting variable remuneration (including the requirement to consider risk and compliance issues) applies to employees in the United Kingdom in the same way as to employees in other regions and is subject to oversight by the senior management of the firm in the region.
-The firm uses a highly disciplined and robust process for setting variable remuneration across all divisions and regions, which occurs prior to the Compensation Committee's review The process involves approval. divisional remuneration managers, divisional compensation committees, regional heads, HCM, the firmwide Management Committee (the firm's most senior executives), senior management (i.e., the firm's Chief Executive Officer ("CEO"), Chief Operating Officer ("COO"), CFO, General Counsel and Head of HCM) and/or the Compensation Committee, as appropriate.
+The firm's global process for setting variable remuneration (including the requirement to consider risk and compliance issues) applies to employees of the UK Companies in the same way as to employees in other regions and is subject to oversight by the senior management of the firm in the region.
+The firm uses a highly disciplined and robust process for setting variable remuneration across all divisions and regions, which occurs prior to the Compensation Committee's review approval.
+The process involves compensation managers, divisional compensation committees, regional heads, HCM, the firmwide Management Committee (the firm's most senior executives), senior management (e.g., the firm's Chief Executive Officer ("CEO"), the Chief Operating Officer ("COO"), the CFO and the Head of HCM) and/or the Compensation Committee, as appropriate.